HELPING YOU STAY ON THE RIGHT RETIREMENT TRACK

-At retirement, you’ll receive both a modest lifetime benefit (Hybrid Part I) and a separate account you manage – (Hybrid Part II).
+As a MERS Hybrid Plan retiree, you receive both a lifetime benefit (Hybrid Part I) and a separate account you manage (Hybrid Part II).

 How It Works

 Your Hybrid Part I — defined benefit portion is based on the number of years you’ve worked, your salary, and a multiplier selected by your employer.

 Your Hybrid Part II — defined contribution portion, offers you a variety of options on how to use your account.
 You can leave your account invested with MERS, roll your funds into an eligible plan, or take distributions.
 Please remember, you must begin taking Required Minimum Distributions when you reach age 70 1/2.

 By keeping your account in the MERS Defined Contribution Plan, you’ll continue to receive the benefits of MERS Investment Menu, low administrative fees, and excellent customer service.

 There are several ways to receive payments from the defined contribution portion of your account — lump sum, substantially equal payments, periodic, amount certain, or period certain.

 To begin taking distributions, or to change your distributions, download and return the Distribution/Direct Rollover Form (MD-304).